Pseudonym-Tim/mewgenics-furniture-framework/README.md

 Instead of asking every mod to ship a full edited copy of `furniture_info.data`, the framework scans installed framework mods for small additive furniture data files, merges the new rows into the loaded furniture database in memory, and leaves the base game file untouched!

 It also includes an improved in-game furniture editor, making it easier to build, test, and package new furniture for release.
+The framework additionally includes Jack's shop testing tools, letting modders force new modded furniture into the shop to confirm it appears, can be bought, and uses the expected price.

 ## Features